Python Interface¶

 post_check

 is called after a passing simulation of the test case.
-The function may accept anoutput_path
+The function accepts an optional string argumentoutput_path

-string which is the filesystem path to the directory where test outputs are stored.
-The function may accept anoutput
+, which is the filesystem path to the directory where test outputs are stored, and an optional string argumentoutput

-or the test will fail.The use case is to automatically check output data files that is written by the test case during simulation.
+or the test will fail.The use case is to automatically check output data files that are written by the test case during simulation.
 The test bench can access the test case unique

 output_path